slomasov/BIOS270-AU25/Environment/Environment.md

 singularity run bioinfo_example_latest.sif python print_hello.py
 ```

 Can you run it?
-Why do you think this is the case? *(Hint: -B flag)*
+Why do you think this is the case? *(Hint: -B flag)* - No: didn't mount the directory with -B

 4. Writing your own `Dockerfile`